Sour note: Vols fall to Purdue in Music City heartbreaker

 Purdue tacked on three field goals to pull within 8 at 21-16.

-With just :34 remaining in the half, DaMarcus Mitchell sacked Hooker jarring the ball loose deep in Tennessee territory, Prince Boyd Jr. recovered the fumble for the Boilermakers.
-Two plays later O’Connell rolled to his right finding tight end Payne Durham for the two yard touchdown.
+With just :34 remaining in the half, DaMarcus Mitchell sacked Hooker jarring the ball loose deep in Tennessee territory.
+Prince Boyd Jr. recovered the fumble for the Boilermakers.
+Two plays later O’Connell rolled to his right finding tight end Payne Durham for the 2-yard touchdown.
 Purdue led 23-21 at the half.

 Tennessee came our fast on the first drive of the second half, Hooker connected with Velus Jones Jr. for a 15-yard touchdown to give the Vols the lead 28-23.

-While Hooker had an inconsistent performance he still finished the game with strong numbers, 26-of-41 passing for 378 yards and five touchdowns.
+While Hooker had an inconsistent performance he still finished the game with strong numbers including 26-of-41 passing for 378 yards and five touchdowns.

 Purdue answered right back when O’Connell dropped an absolute dime to TJ Sheffield in the corner of the end zone to put the Boilermakers back on top.